zloyded/bash_files/README.md

 #### Install additional packages

-Install figlet if you want the big hostname and lolcat if you want it colorized (the script will autodetect both):
+Install
+- `wget` to determine the public ip via ipecho.net
+- `figlet` for big ascii letter hostname
+- `lolcat` to colorize the ascii letter hostname

+The script will autodetect if each of those is installed and disable the features if not found.

 **Linux** (apt)
 ```bash